Skip to main content

 Controls error handling when a sub-task raises an unhandled exception.
 When set to true, the exception is added to the results dictionary and the sequence continues.
 When set to false, the exception propagates immediately and the sequence stops.

 An async callback invoked after each sub-task completes successfully.
-It receives a TaskCompletedEvent with three fields:
+It receives a TaskCompletedEvent with the following fields:

 Basic usage